seygi/jobsity-chatroom/README.md

 ### Requirements

 * Must have docker installed
-* Must have permission to execute .bat
+* Must love to see yml and DockerFile :P

 ### How-to
 * Download the repo https://github.com/seygi/jobsity-chatroom
 * Open root folder in terminal
-* in terminal call the file ./execute.bat
+* in terminal call type the command `docker-compose up --build`
-* wait until 1 consoleapp open(the consumer)
+* wait until all containers stay running
 * access the url http://localhost:4200/public/login
 * create 1 or more accounts
+* create 1 or more rooms
 * have fun

 ## Mandatory Features